 Sticking under 150 calories, the All Day IPA by Founders Brewing Company is a solid low-calorie beer.
 Founders makes some pretty tasty beers in general, so if you happen to find this one sitting on the shelf at your local beer distributor, the 4.7% ABV and low-calorie count – along with my seal of approval – should convince you to try it out.

 I can’t make a list without adding Firestone Walker, another one of my personal favorites.
 I’ve always loved the DBA, the flagship for Firestone Walker.
 While there are plenty of beers out there, I always end up coming back to the DBA.
 Oh, and with 150 calories and a 5% ABV, you’ll probably keep coming back to it, too.

 Sierra Nevada Otra Vez – 137

-Otra Vez, which in Spanish means “again” (or in your best DJ Khaled voice “another one”), yet another California beer to make the list.
+Otra Vez, which in Spanish means “again” (or in your best DJ Khaled voice “another one”), is yet another California beer to make the list.
 Something about California and low-calorie beers, I suppose.
-Anyway, this is craft through and through, so you won’t be feeding the man any money with this.
+Anyway, any Sierra Nevada beer is craft through and through, so you won’t be feeding the man any money with this.
 Also, it’s got an excellent grapefruit-ish flavor and a 4.5% ABV.
 Perfect for summer.